mbaudin47/numericalderivative/README.md

 - Compute exact step of third derivative from central F.D..
   Compute the exact absolute error for the optimal step.
   Compute the total error depending on the step.
-  Leave it: the GeneralFD will do the job?
-- Structure the GeneralFiniteDifference class to make it consistent with other classes.
-  Fix the constant in the optimal step.
-  Make compute_indices() and compute_coefficients() as private
-  methods: create new accessor methods.
-  Initialize these attributes in the constructor.

 - Implement the method of: